cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 1. `TraverseGuardedFilesWithFilter`
 1. `TraverseSearchFilesWithFilter`

-These functions add parameters in addition to the standard parameter list for that iteration style.
+These functions add parameters in addition to the standard parameter list for that traversal style.
 These parameters allow us to control how the extension filter should be used to select which files to visit during the traversal operation.
 The default behavior of a filtered traversal is to visit any files whose file extensions are in the extension filter set.
 Let's start with a basic example: we'll use the filter to visit only `.txt` files in a directory and read the text data.
 Since we're using a file IO operation during each traversal step, we should use a guarded traversal so we can respond to errors.

 === "C++"